 \subsubsection{Controller Implementation}

-We write our controllers using Drake \cite{drake} for the systems framework and all multibody calculations.
-In addition to the weights and gains for the tracking objectives given in \cref{tab:jumping_gains} \cref{tab:running_gains}, we add small regularization weights to all the decision variables for better solver performance.
+We write our controllers using Drake \cite{drake} for the systems framework and all rigid body kinematics calculations.
 To set different tracking priorities during the flight phase for the running controller, we linearly ramp the weight for the foot tracking objective from 0.5 to 4 times the specified value across the duration of the trajectory.
 Although the tracking objectives are expressed in the world frame, we compute the errors in the robot yaw frame in order to have the gains operate on the sagittal and lateral directions rather than the world x and y directions.
-Finally, we solve the OSC QP using a minor modification of the Drake OSQP interface \cite{drake} \cite{stellato2020osqp} at 1500 Hz.
+Finally, we solve the OSC QP using a minor modification of the OSQP \cite{stellato2020osqp} interface provided by \cite{drake} at 1500 Hz.